 This is sub-optimal from the point of view of a bodybuilder, who usually tries to isolate his muscles as much as humanly possible.
 But from the perspective of someone with less extreme physique goals, this extra muscle activation is actually a good thing because it increases your core strength and thus makes you more proficient at TRX training in general.

 With the standard hammer curl, you just grab two dumbbells and start curling.
 It's that simple.

-But with the TRX version, you have to suspend the device securely and find the ideal foot position (which can take some time to gauge initially).
+But with the TRX version and some of the other bicep exercises without weights, you have to suspend the device securely and find the ideal foot position (which can take some time to gauge initially).
 So in this sense, the exercise is less convenient than a standard hammer curl.

 However, since you don't need to go to the gym to use the TRX, you still save more time overall by doing your hammer curls with a suspension trainer.
 While the initial setup might seem a bit complicated at first, you'll soon become a pro at positioning your TRX after a few weeks of workouts.

 The TRX hammer curl simultaneously builds up your arm muscles while also improving your core strength.
 You'll feel an intense pump in your biceps when you perform this drill because it really forces you to squeeze your arms intensely in order to lift your bodyweight.